 The written qualifying examination will be administered by the student’s doctoral committee.
 Ph.D. written exams will conform to the following standards:

-The exam is composed of three essay questions; once done with preparation, the committee chair must collect and submit those questions to both the DGS and the GPA at least 48 hours prior to the first exam date; in the same email, please specify on which days of the week—Monday, Wednesday, Friday, for instance––the student will work on the exam as well.
+The exam is composed of three essay questions; once prepared, the committee chair must collect and submit those questions to both the DGS and the GPA at least 48 hours prior to the first exam date; in the same email, please specify on which days of the week—Monday, Wednesday, Friday, for instance––the student will work on the exam as well.

 The GPA will send the students all three sets of questions at 9am on the first day of the exam; students are given 24 hours to complete and submit their answer for each question.
-If the student indicates Monday at 9am were chosen aas the starting time for essay question no. 1, then the answer must be submitted to both the GPA and the committee chair by Tuesday at 9am.
+If Monday at 9am were chosen as the starting time for essay question no. 1, then the answer must be submitted to both the GPA and the committee chair by Tuesday at 9am.

 Students may refer to all resources that will assist with their work during the allotted time period for each question, and the department will provide special assistance, as needed, for disabled students.